fmay/cc-js-intro-1-variables/.guides/sections.md

 You can see how we can include any valid HTML we wish and it applies exactly as it would had it been written inside an HTML file such as `index.html`.

-Remembering the earlier CSS modules, it should be clear that you could the style your output in the same way using a CSS file.
+Remembering the earlier CSS modules, it should be clear that you could style your output in the same way using a CSS file.
 If you want to try this, you could add a `main.css` and then link to it by adding the following line to the <head> section of `index.html`.

 ```
   <link rel="stylesheet" type="text/css" href="./main.css">